-In Section \ref{subsec:Deterministic-Choice-Parameters}, we discussed a strategy to determine whether the choice parameters are random or deterministic. {We discussed this strategy intuitively and did not develop a formal statistical test.} Moreover, {our approach} may yield incorrect results (see Appendix \ref{AppendixDeterministicParameters}).
-Investigating these errors and further developing the test is an important avenue for future research.
+In Section \ref{subsec:Deterministic-Choice-Parameters}, we discussed a strategy to determine whether the choice parameters in the RC model are random or deterministic.
+We discussed this strategy intuitively but did not develop a formal statistical test.
+Moreover, our approach may yield incorrect results (see Appendix \ref{AppendixDeterministicParameters}).
+Investigating these errors and developing a formal statistical test is an important avenue for future research.

 An important limitation of the RC model is that it is computationally expensive.
-In the present paper, we used `convenient' distributions for choice parameters and sampled large networks very drastically to be able to study them.
-Future research in computation and simulation methods is necessary to be able to employ a larger set of distributions for choice parameters and to study large networks without such drastic sampling.
+In the present paper, we used `convenient' distributions of choice parameters and sampled large networks very drastically to be able to study them.
+Future research in computation and simulation methods is necessary to be able to employ a larger set of distributions of choice parameters and to study large networks without such drastic sampling.
 Overgoor \emph{et al.} \cite{overgoor2020} recently proposed a technique to improve the computational efficiency of MX models.
 Another potential approach is to attempt to use Gibbs sampling \cite{lynch2007introduction} to estimate the posterior distributions of the choice parameters.